 But there is a cost buried inside that cheap CPM.
-We analyzed 2,837 PopAds zones across our production system.
+We analyzed 2,837 PopCash zones across our production system.
 The result:

-62.2% of PopAds zones are bots.
-For every $100 you spend on PopAds, roughly $62 goes to zones that will never generate a real conversion.
+62.2% of PopCash zones are bots.
+For every $100 you spend on PopCash, roughly $62 goes to zones that will never generate a real conversion.

-This is not a hit piece on PopAds.
-The high bot rate is a structural consequence of how CPV (cost-per-view) pop networks work.
+This is not a hit piece on PopCash.
+The high bot rate is a structural consequence of how CPV (cost-per-view) pop traffic networks work.
 Understanding why helps you fight it.

 The CPV Incentive Problem